Why Is My DOT Number Not Authorized?

 Can I Put My Trucking Authority on Hold?

 Yes, you can put your trucking authority on hold.
-However, it's important to understand the implications of doing so.
+However, it's essential to understand the implications of doing so.
 Depending on the reason for putting your authority on hold, it could affect any current or future business operations.
 How To Request the DOT PIN Number?

 Contact Us To Get Your DOT Number Authorized